 Find happiness with this 10-step mental health cheat sheet.

 The benefits of having a strong personality impact our relationships, our personal lives, and our careers.

-Due to their reliability and tenacity, people with strong personalities are often well respected by their boss and colleagues at work.
+Due to their reliability and tenacity, people with strong personalities are often well-respected by their bosses and colleagues at work.
 This may lead to greater opportunities including promotion and pay increases.
 It also puts them in a strong position for job interviews as they usually perform well.

 In general, people with strong personalities are sought after socially.
 Their peers find their energy and optimism contagious, and they like being around them.
 This makes them particularly popular.

 Ultimately, people with a strong personality have the ability to build strong social connections.